SoftFever/OrcaSlicer/README.markdown

         --skirt-distance    Distance in mm between innermost skirt and object (default: 6)
-        --skirt-height      Height of skirts to draw (expressed in layers, 0+, default: 1) --brim-width        Width of the brim that will get added to each object to help adhesion (mm, default: 0)
+        --skirt-height      Height of skirts to draw (expressed in layers, 0+, default: 1) --min-skirt-length  Generate no less than the number of loops required to consume this length of filament on the first layer, for each extruder (mm, 0+, default: 0) --brim-width        Width of the brim that will get added to each object to help adhesion (mm, default: 0)